OpenMDAO/OpenMDAO-Framework/docs/resources/style.rst

          Separator to append between values if we go beyond the template.

    Do not put a space before the colon.
 Indent the description.
+Capitalize the first word of the description for consistency, even though it is not a complete sentence.
+A period at the end is preferred, also for consistency, especially since at times the sentence fragment is followed by a complete sentence.

    If a keyword argument is not necessary, put ``optional`` (lower case) after it in parentheses::

      x: int(optional)